cds-snc/covid-alert-app/TEST_PLAN.md

       1. Clear data or re-install the app.
       1. Go through onboarding flow.
       1. Expect to see the app changes to exposed state `You have possibly been exposed to COVID-19`.
+   1. If you uninstall the app and re-install, expect to see exposed status show immediately after onboarding flow.

 ## Test exposed state with notification (as end user)

 This test runs everything on production.
 That means you only receive notification on the next date.
-Same date testing doesn't work for this scenario.
+Same date testing doesn't work for this scenario. `Test mode` cannot be used in this scenario.

-TBD
+1. Build and run the app on two devices.
+1. Go through onboarding flow on both devices.
+Make sure EN and bluetooth are turned on properly.
+1. Access EN framework on device (step above).
+In debug mode On Android, make sure `Bypass app signature check` and `Return all TEKs immediately` toggle are ENABLED.
+1. (Optional) Disable and re-enable `COVID-19 Exposure Notifications` (Android) or `COVID-19 Exposure Notifications` (iOS).
+This forces the EN framework to re-scan Bluetooth Random IDs.
+1. On 1st device:
+   1. Get OneTimeCode from server.
+   1. Enter the code to set the device to positive.
+   1. Verify that the positive state shows as expected.
+1. On 2nd device:
+   1. Leave it approximately close to 1st device overnight.
+      1. On Android, you can close the app completely or just minimize it.
+The app can run in the background even after being closed.
+      1. On iOS, it's recommended to just minimize the app.
+   1. Expect to see notification saying `You have possibly been exposed to COVID-19`.
+   1. Tap on notification will open the app.
+   1. Expect to see exposed status showing in the app.
+   1. If you uninstall the app and re-install, expect to see exposed status show immediately after onboarding flow.